ekala-project/.github/profile/README.md

 We will:

-1. Pioneer the Atom format for reproducible, verifiable, and efficiently transferable package definitions
-2. Develop a powerful, API-driven build scheduler that optimizes evaluation and caching
-3. Create an intuitive CLI that makes store-based systems accessible and productive
+1. Create an intuitive CLI that makes store-based systems accessible and productive
-4. Establish patterns and tools for maintaining large package sets through automation and static analysis
+2. Establish patterns and tools for maintaining large package sets through automation and static analysis
-5. Build a modular ecosystem that enables seamless extension and adaptation
+3. Build a modular ecosystem that enables seamless extension and adaptation

 Our efforts preserve Nix's core strengths in reproducibility while dramatically improving:

 - Developer experience through better tooling and APIs
 - Package maintenance through automation and static guarantees
 - System scalability through optimized scheduling and caching
-- Code reuse through the Atom format and modular designs of ekapkgs

 <noscript><a href="https://liberapay.com/Ekala/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a></noscript>